 IEEE 802.11 agrees with the proposal in the Notice that applying 15.407 certification requirements consistently across the U-NII-2 and U-NII-3 bands, improved security requirements, and the previously announced improvements in preventing user configuration of devices, fully address the enforcement cases seen to date and are sufficient to protect incumbent radar operations.
 While the 15.407 rules are more restrictive than the 15.247 rules, the history of the TDWR interference cases support the change proposed in the Notice.
 In fact, the FCC’s proposals specifically address in a very targeted way the interference cases seen to

 date.
 As discussed below, IEEE 802.11 supports the FCC’s proposals to apply improved security requirements to devices in these two bands, and to apply 15.407, including the proposals to apply the more restrictive unwanted emissions requirements and antenna gain requirements from 15.407 to both the U-NII-2 and U-NII-3 bands.
+IEEE 802.11 also presumes that the general test procedures in KDB 789033 for measuring the emissions compliance of U-NII devices to Section 15.407 requirements will continue to apply.

 The sections below discuss the elements of each proposal and alternative proposal made in the Notice on these issues.

 1. Improved security will guard against unauthorized use caused by user configuration